coyoteclan/CYT-Bot/README.md

 - Improved "status" embed

 ## Requirements
-- Python 3.8.10 or later would be good but python 3.7 also works
+- Python 3.8.10 or later would be good, 3.11 recommended
 - ### Modules:
 - discord
 - asyncio